Analysis: Will India’s G20 summit be a ‘stunning’ success – or an embarrassment?

 Modi’s government has had remarkable success in walking a tightrope of non-alignment between historical ally Russia and Western partners like the US and UK, but while this might work for justifying New Delhi’s own increased imports of cheap Russian oil, it is proving a lot trickier to navigate in multilateral forums.

-Harsh V Pant, vice president for studies and foreign policy at the Observer Research Foundation in Delhi, says that while this might be the first G20 summit to end without a joint communique, “going forward one can safely assume that this is this is going to be the norm rather than the exception”.
+Harsh V Pant, vice-president for studies and foreign policy at the Observer Research Foundation in Delhi, says that while this might be the first G20 summit to end without a joint communique, “going forward one can safely assume that this is going to be the norm rather than the exception”.

 “The world is entering into a phase where major power contestation is becoming the norm.
 So it is safe to assume that the G20 cannot remain immune from that process,” he tells The Independent.

-“If China and the West are looking at the world in different lenses and this is permeating economic aspects, then it’s fair to assume that that is going to happen.
-This is of course about Russia and the West,” he adds.
+“If China and the West are looking at the world [through] different lenses and this is permeating economic aspects, then it’s fair to assume that that is going to happen.
+This is, of course, about Russia and the West,” he adds.

-Modi will have to lead from the front to make the G20 a success in other ways, he suggests.
+Modi will have to lead from the front to make the G20 a success in other ways, Pant suggests.

 One key agenda point being pushed by India is the inclusion of the African Union as a permanent member of the grouping, similar to the EU’s role now.